Thug: WHAT ARE YOU?!

 - Flash Mob Cover-Up: Joker appears among some mimes in order to perform a murder with a deadly quill pen, and he arranges a parade with balloons full of poisonous Smylex gas.

 - Flat-Earth Atheist: It takes a great many characters quite a while to acknowledge that Batman might exist, and they're not willing to say so publicly.
 Alexander Knox (the only halfway-credible person who believes in Batman from the beginning) points out early on that, for the past month, there has been at least one sighting of Batman every week.
-But Harvey Dent dismisses the stories of Batman sightings as tales of "ghosts and goblins," and Eckhardt the police lieutenant insists that the slum dwellers who claim to have seen a bat-creature are "drinkin' Drano."
-Vicki Vale does pretend to believe, but this is only to convince Knox to join her in an official investigation of the sightings, which Vale hopes will advance her career and maybe even win her a Pulitzer Prize.
-Commissioner Gordon is the second major character to catch a glimpse of Batman...but he'd rather just sweep the truth under the rug, partly because it would embarrass Gotham City's police and partly because, since Batman was directly responsible for Jack Napier's near-death when the police needed Napier alive as a mob informant, Gordon frankly would rather believe that Batman does not exist.
+However, Harvey Dent dismisses the stories of Batman sightings as tales of "ghosts and goblins," and Eckhardt insists that the slum dwellers who claim to have seen a bat-creature are "drinkin' Drano."
+Vicki Vale does seem to believe, but this might only be to convince Knox to join her in an official investigation of the sightings, which Vale hopes will advance her career and maybe even win her a Pulitzer Prize.
+Commissioner Gordon is the second major character to catch a glimpse of Batman...but he'd rather just sweep the truth under the rug, partly because it would embarrass Gotham City's police and partly because, since Batman is directly responsible for Jack Napier's near-death when the police need Napier alive as a mob informant, Gordon frankly would rather act like Batman does not exist.

 - Flat Scare: The Joker pulls this on Vicki Vale.
 Understandably, Vicki screams.

-- The muggers that attacked a family at the start of the film get roughed up by Batman.
-Knowing that the Joker killed Bruce's parents years before should tell you how their final confrontation is going to go.
+- The muggers that attack a family at the start of the film get roughed up by Batman.
+Learning that the Joker killed Bruce's parents years before should tell you how their final confrontation is going to go.

 - "Ever dance with the devil in the pale moonlight?"
 The Joker and Vicki Vale do so on top of the church.
-The Joker and Batman have their own "dance" later, though who the "devil" is is up to debate.
+The Joker and Batman have their own "dance" later, though which one is the "devil" is up to debate.

-- Additionally, the first time we hear that question asked is at Vicki Vale's apartment, when the Joker attempts to kill Bruce Wayne.
-Given the strange look on Bruce's face after the Joker asks him that question, one would assume that Bruce was confused or didn't understand what the question meant.
-It's actually an epiphany, because that question was also asked to Bruce by the killer of his parents.
+- Additionally, the first time we hear that question asked is at Vicki Vale's apartment when the Joker attempts to kill Bruce Wayne.
+Given the strange look on Bruce's face after the Joker asks him that question, one might assume that Bruce is confused or doesn't understand what the question means.
+It's actually an epiphany, because that question was also asked to Bruce as a child by the killer of his parents.

 - The suit Jack is wearing in that scene is purple.